CPSSD/feedlark/topics/README.md

 Usage
 -----

-The tool takes in Gearman data in the following format:
+The worker is called `get-topics`, and it takes in Gearman data in the following format:

 ```js
 {